d-tomerini/toy-sm/README.md

 - `uvicorn main:app --host 127.0.0.1 --port 8000`, where host  and port can be adapted.

 ## API description
-FastAPI provides an openAPI description at the 127.0.0.1/docs page when the server is running.
+FastAPI automatically provides an openAPI description at  `127.0.0.1/docs` page when the server is running.
-This can also be used for testing purposes.
+This can also be used for testing purposes, along with other tools as `postman`.

 The different routes available are:
 - `/auth` for tasks related to authentication.